ustrahlendorf/web-form-datacollection/DEPLOYMENT_WORKFLOW.md

 2. Verify submissions are displayed
 3. Test pagination (if more than 20 submissions)
 4. Verify sorting (newest first)
+5. Verify delta columns are shown and values match (current - previous)

 ### Step 4.4: Test Data Isolation